Time: 12:00pm ET

 - What role does the Alumni Board play in a virtual community?

-- What are some unique ways that schools can connect to their alumni?
+- What are some unique ways that schools can connect with their alumni?

 - Is there a role for alumni in the daily virtual life of the school?